mojo-jojo-25/_HistoTree_/README.md

     --val_set "lung_files/test_0.txt" \                        # Path to the test set file
     --task_name "task_name" \                                    # Name of the task to execute
     --batch_size 1 \                                           # Batch size for testing
-    --test \                                                   # Run the script in test mode --depth 4 \                                                # Depth of the model/tree
+    --test \                                                   # Run the script in test mode                                         # Depth of the model/tree
     --config configs/tcga_lung.yml \                           # Path to the configuration file
     --ni \                                                     # Flag for no user interaction (optional) --vis_folder "test_folder" \                               # Directory for saving visualization outputs
+    --task survival                     #for a survival task
 ```